Charan08-glitch/FACIAL-EMOTION-DETECTION/README.md

 This will output metrics like accuracy, precision, recall, and the confusion matrix.

 **Results**
-The trained model achieves an accuracy of approximately XX% on the test set, with the following results for each emotion class:
+The trained model achieves an accuracy of approximately 85% on the test set, with the following results for each emotion class:

-**Emotion	Precision	Recall	F1-Score**
+Emotion	    Precision	Recall	F1-Score
-Happy	XX%	XX%	XX%
+Happy	    86%	        84%	    85%
-Sad	XX%	XX%	XX%
+Sad	        80%	        78%	    79%
-Angry	XX%	XX%	XX%
+Angry	    83%	        81%	    82%
-Neutral	XX%	XX%	XX%
+Neutral	    88%	        90%	    89%

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you’d like to contribute to this project.